dianapatrong/DE101_SQL/Lab3_SQL_Transactions/README.md

 ## Step 1:
-Let's think about another scenario, a few days later a third order comes in for 4 pairs of Jeans, this time you will add that order to our `orders` table and update the inventory under a transaction.
+Let's think about another scenario, a few days later a third order comes from **Tony** to buy 4 pairs of jeans, this time you will add that order to our `orders` table and update the inventory using a transaction.

 ```
 START TRANSACTION;